-From a peacemaking perspective, Restorative Justice asks what is the difference between youth mob violence that led to Reena Verk's tragic murder in Victoria two years ago, and societal mob violence that wanted to do the same thing to the perpetrators?
+From a peacemaking perspective, Restorative Justice asks: What is the difference between youth mob violence that led to Reena Verk's tragic murder in Victoria two years ago, and societal mob violence that wanted to do the same thing to the perpetrators?
 When serial killer Ted Bundy was executed in Florida amidst the fanfare of a Mardi Gras-like celebration outside the prison gates, a journalist wrote about the state killing as "a brutal act done in the name of civilization".
 For this very kind of scapegoating, Gandhi responded to the question, "What do you think of Western civilization?" with: "I think it would be a good idea".
 Restorative Justice is that "good idea" in response to crime.
 Peacemaking is its essence.
-Alternatively stated: lurking just below the surface of our so-called "civilized"Western society is a profoundly violent yen to scapegoat.
+Alternatively stated: lurking just below the surface of our so-called "civilized" Western society is a profoundly violent yen to scapegoat.

 When Bobby Oatway, BC's most notorious sex offender, was released in June of this year on warrant expiry to the small town of Clinton, a Town Meeting was organized by a Citizen's Action Committee attended by almost every adult in the community.
-I also attended, and listened to the thunderous applause given one local shop keeper who said, "The only cure for a pedophile [which Oatway incidentally is not], is a bullet to the head!"
-It was chilling that about 200 at the meeting subsequently went to Oatway's residence and began chanting: "Die a slow death, Oatway!
-Die a slow death Oatway!"
-Are the people of Clinton socialized any differently from elsewhere in Canada?: the Tri-Cities, for instance?
-I don't think so.
-They were simply displaying what lies beneath the surface, within us all, when we do not consciously commit to peacemaking, restorative ways of response to crime.
+I also attended, and listened to the thunderous applause given one local shop keeper when she exclaimed,

+The only cure for a pedophile [which Oatway incidentally is not], is a bullet to the head!

+It was chilling that about 200 at the meeting subsequently went to Oatway's residence and began chanting:

+Die a slow death, Oatway!
+Die a slow death Oatway!